Chunjee/biga.ahk/README.md

 You may also review or copy the library from [./export.ahk on GitHub](https://raw.githubusercontent.com/biga-ahk/biga.ahk/master/export.ahk); #Incude as you would normally if manually downloading.

-AutoHotkey v1.1.05 or higher is required
+AutoHotkey v1.1.05 or better is required

 ## Usage